 Specific performance and injunctions are discretionary remedies and are not commonly granted in the GCC states; however, attachment orders are common (and often used to seize assets that are the subject of the claim).
 As a general note, only direct, proven and actual losses are recoverable, and consequential losses are generally not recoverable.

 VII CURRENT DEVELOPMENTS

 Because of the popularity of franchising in the GCC and wider Middle East region, there have been a large number of conferences and expos held by franchise consultants, brokers and chambers of commerce of relevant emirates and provinces within each of the GCC states.
-The success of such conferences and expos is yet to be seen, as the most successful brands have historically entered the market outwith such events.
+The success of these conferences, expos and similar events is yet to be seen, as, historically, the most successful brands have entered the market without advertising at such events.
 Franchising of local brands within the GCC is on the rise and we are seeing the beginning of local brands franchising internationally.
 Although brands franchising to one company or family, who open all stores directly (or through related entities), is still the most commonly seen method of international brands coming to the region, some brands are allowing sub-franchising of non-exclusive individual locations.
 In particular with local brands, there is growth in franchising to individual (non-corporate) non-exclusive franchisees.